SpaceXe-tech/yt-api/docs/README.md

 ## Overview

-A REST-API that provide endpoints for searching and downloading YouTube videos in mp4, webm, m4a and mp3 formats in different qualities.
+A REST-API that provide endpoints for searching, extracting metadata and downloading YouTube videos in mp4, webm, m4a and mp3 formats in different qualities.

 ## Prerequisites